dqrobotics/dqrobotics.github.io/docs/installation/python.rst

   python3 -m pip install --user dqrobotics

 .. warning::
-  The installation will fail for any unsupported system.
+  The installation will fail for any unsupported system, even if that system has pip.

 Updates
 =======